 In the central part of the workspace, there's a spacious 'client affairs' block.
 All the most important functions have been harmoniously merged together creating one whole, complete section as opposed to common back-office systems that are based on fragmentation not a holistic structure.
 This is a smart and easy-to-perceive way to present a large amount of information.
 The banking employee can quickly and easily manage all of their daily tasks with no struggle at all.

 Above the list of clients, there's a search field and an ability to filter the tasks by various parameters such as activity, date, status and customer.
-It's convenient for the banking employee, greatly increasing efficiency unlike traditional back-office systems that stress out the employees and waste their energy on entering several difficult number and letter combinations while simply trying to search for something.
+It's convenient for the banking employee, greatly increasing efficiency unlike traditional banking back-office systems that stress out the employees and waste their energy on entering several difficult number and letter combinations while simply trying to search for something.

 On the right, there's a section of modular blocks like the daily schedule of the employee and frequently used action tabs.
-This is the best part of the design - the employee can become the architect of his/her own workspace.
+This is the best part of the financial dashboard design - the employee can become the architect of his/her own workspace.
 By simply dragging and dropping, it's possible to change the arrangement of these tabs and reduce or increase their size.
 In this way, the employee's are able to customize this block according to their current priorities.

 When it comes to this design, the key phrase is “no stress-zone.”
-The designer of this concept Anastasia had an interesting vision of this.
+The designer of this banking back office concept Anastasia had an interesting vision of this.
 She intended this design to be kind of a 'tribute' to the long-living back-office concept banking employees are so accustomed to.
-To avoid misunderstandings, it doesn't mean she tried to preserve the poor UX and other negative features of common back-office systems.
+To avoid misunderstandings, it doesn't mean she tried to preserve the poor dashboard UX and other negative features of common back-office systems.
 Instead, she created a solution for a more wary financial institution that wanted to remain low key and was looking for rapid integration of innovations.

 This design maintains a reserved tone with peaceful and relaxing shades of grey but is energized with a mild and joyful colour palette to prevent boredom.